jzohrab/coronadatascraper/scripts/cacheMigration/README.md

 coronadatascraper-cache/2020-4-5/fd720fcec1f166b73b7aa9e30a1f125b.html
 coronadatascraper-cache/2020-4-5/febbf477f754042ac1e4ce6deb1f0831.html

-  total files in cache:                           3115 can be migrated:                                2100 still unknown, unused during cache-only scrape:  1015
+  total files in cache:                           3007 can be migrated:                                2100 still unknown, unused during cache-only scrape:  907
 ```

 (As at this time, my cache only contained files up to March 31)

-## Code changes
+## 1. Code changes

 * Added `--onlyUseCache` flag, which sets a process.env var which get and fetch respect.
 * Changed the fetch and get methods: all calls must pass `this` (eg, `$ = fetch.page(this, url ...)`)
 * All cache calls get appended to `cacheCalls.txt` in this directory (ignored by git)

-## Scripts to make changes to scrapers
+## 2. Change scrapers

-Summary (see notes for each script)

-1. Run `cache-migration-hacks.rb`
-2. Run `run-dates.sh`
-3. Run `compare-log-to-actual-files.rb`
-4. Run `check_log.sh`

-### cache-migration-hacks.rb

-This adds `_filepath` to scrapers, and changes all calls to fetch to include `this`
+The script `cache-migration-hacks.rb` adds `_filepath` to scrapers,
+and changes all calls to fetch to include `this`.

 ```
 cd scripts/cacheMigration